ictr/covid19-outbreak-simulator/README.md

                           [--symptomatic-r0 SYMPTOMATIC_R0 [SYMPTOMATIC_R0 ...]]
                           [--asymptomatic-r0 ASYMPTOMATIC_R0 [ASYMPTOMATIC_R0 ...]]
                           [--incubation-period INCUBATION_PERIOD [INCUBATION_PERIOD ...]] [--repeats REPEATS]
+                          [--handle-symptomatic [HANDLE_SYMPTOMATIC [HANDLE_SYMPTOMATIC ...]]]
-                          [--handle-symptomatic] [--pre-quarantine [PRE_QUARANTINE [PRE_QUARANTINE ...]]]
+                          [--pre-quarantine [PRE_QUARANTINE [PRE_QUARANTINE ...]]]
                           [--initial-incidence-rate [INITIAL_INCIDENCE_RATE [INITIAL_INCIDENCE_RATE ...]]]
                           [--initial-seroprevalence [INITIAL_SEROPREVALENCE [INITIAL_SEROPREVALENCE ...]]]
                           [--infectors [INFECTORS [INFECTORS ...]]] [--interval INTERVAL] [--logfile LOGFILE] [--prop-asym-carriers [PROP_ASYM_CARRIERS [PROP_ASYM_CARRIERS ...]]]
-                          [--stop-if [STOP_IF [STOP_IF ...]]] [--allow-lead-time] [--analyze-existing-logfile]
+                          [--stop-if [STOP_IF [STOP_IF ...]]] [--allow-lead-time] [--plugin ...] [-j JOBS]
-                          [--plugin [PLUGINS [PLUGINS ...]]] [-j JOBS] [-s STAT_INTERVAL]
+                          [-s STAT_INTERVAL]

 optional arguments:
   -h, --help            show this help message and exit --popsize POPSIZE [POPSIZE ...]
                         Size of the population, including the infector that will be introduced at the beginning of the simulation.
 It should be specified as a single number, or a serial of name=size values for different groups.
 For example "--popsize nurse=10 patient=100".
 The names will be used for setting group specific parameters.
 The IDs of these individuals will be nurse0, nurse1 etc.
   --susceptibility SUSCEPTIBILITY [SUSCEPTIBILITY ...]
                         Weight of susceptibility.
 The default value is 1, meaning everyone is equally susceptible.
                         With options such as "--susceptibility nurse=1.2 patients=0.8" you can give weights to different groups of people so that they have higher or lower probabilities to be infected.
   --symptomatic-r0 SYMPTOMATIC_R0 [SYMPTOMATIC_R0 ...]
                         Production number of symptomatic infectors, should be specified as a single fixed number, or a range, and/or multipliers for different groups such as A=1.2.
-For example " --symptomatic-r0 1.4 2.8 nurse=1.2" means a general R0 ranging from 1.4 to 2.8, while nursed has a range from 1.4*1.2 and 2.8*1.2.
+For example "-- symptomatic-r0 1.4 2.8 nurse=1.2" means a general R0 ranging from 1.4 to 2.8, while nursed has a range from 1.4*1.2 and 2.8*1.2.
   --asymptomatic-r0 ASYMPTOMATIC_R0 [ASYMPTOMATIC_R0 ...]
                         Production number of asymptomatic infectors, should be specified as a single fixed number, or a range and/or multipliers for different groups --incubation-period INCUBATION_PERIOD [INCUBATION_PERIOD ...]
                         Incubation period period, should be specified as "lognormal" followed by two numbers as mean and sigma, or "normal" followed by mean and sd, and/or multipliers for different groups.
 Default to "lognormal 1.621 0.418" --repeats REPEATS     Number of replicates to simulate.
 An ID starting from 1 will be assinged to each replicate and as the first columns in the log file.
+  --handle-symptomatic [HANDLE_SYMPTOMATIC [HANDLE_SYMPTOMATIC ...]]
+                        How to handle individuals who show symptom, which should be "keep" (stay in population), "remove" (remove from population), and "quarantine" (put aside until it recovers). all options can be followed by a "proportion", and quarantine can be specified as "quarantine_7" etc to specify duration of quarantine.
-  --handle-symptomatic    Keep affected individuals in the population --pre-quarantine [PRE_QUARANTINE [PRE_QUARANTINE ...]]
+  --pre-quarantine [PRE_QUARANTINE [PRE_QUARANTINE ...]]
                         Days of self-quarantine before introducing infector to the group.
 The simulation will be aborted if the infector shows symptom before introduction.
 If you quarantine multiple